uurtamo/iqueue/README.md

 A simple 2-lock queue for intervals

-Operates at about 110ns / op single-threaded
+Operates at about 110ns / op single-threaded on a 2.8GHz i7